gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/common-tasks.rst

 ===================

-After you have successfully created the partial documents, you most likely want to get the extractions for the document.
-In version 2.0.0 we introduced *composite documents* which consist of previously created *partial documents*.
-You can consider creating partial documents analogous to uploading pages of a document and creating a composite document analogous to processing those page as a single document.
+After you have successfully created the partial documents, you most likely want to get the extractions for the document. *Composite documents* consist of previously created *partial documents*.
+You can consider creating partial documents analogous to uploading pages of a document and creating a composite document analogous to processing those pages as a single document.

 .. warning::